Fitterfly HealthTech Pvt Ltd Logo

 These alternatives offer better nutritional value without spiking your blood sugar.

-The short answer is: No. It’s okay once in a while, in a small portion, and only if you balance it well with fibre and protein.
+So, is sabudana good for diabetes?
+The short answer is: Not really.
+It’s okay once in a while, in a small portion, and only if you balance it well with fibre and protein.
 Remember to check your blood sugar after you consume it.
 For regular meals, it’s smarter to pick healthier grains that nourish without spiking your sugar.

 How We at Fitterfly Can Help You?